 Los Angeles Audubon Society endorses CLAW's Barn Owl Nesting Box Program.
 Read the full endorsement here.

-The Barn Owl Nesting Box Program is part of CLAW's work to end the use of rodent poison (rodenticide) in Los Angeles and beyond.
-Rodenticide is extremely dangerous to the health of our urban/wildlands interface communities -- and the precious wildlife who share them with us.
+The Barn Owl Nesting Box Program is part of CLAW's commitment to ending the use of rodent poison (rodenticide) in Los Angeles and beyond.
+Rodenticide is extremely dangerous to the wildlife populations that live where urban and natural worlds interact.

-Just one barn owl can consume more than 3,000 rodents a year.
-Barn owls are already naturally helping to control rodent populations in vineyards, farms and ranches, in California and across the world.
-Luckily, barn owls have a high tolerance for humans and often choose to nest in proximity to us, making perfect neighbors even in an urban setting--such as the barn owl populations already living right here in Los Angeles.
+Just one barn owl can consume over 3,000 rodents a year and are already being used to control rodent populations in vineyards, farms and ranches around the world.
+Luckily, barn owls have a high tolerance for humans and often choose to nest in proximity to us, making perfect neighbors even in an urban setting.

 About Barn Owls